- 1 How Can You Survive a Nuclear Attack?

 If we were within a mile of ground zero, then we’re almost definitely dead.

 If we were within three miles of ground zero, we’re still most likely dead or dieing.
 This changes if we were within some kind of structure that prevented the radiation from getting to us and protects us from the fall out.
 We still need to wait out the next 48 hours with little to no supplies, but were in better shape than a lot of people.

 Anyone lucky enough to be at home, and be prepared is probably doing pretty well.
 This is how to survive a nuclear attack.

 Ultimately, a nuclear attack is survivable as long as you aren’t right in the initial blast area.
-So be prepared, and hope for the best!
+So be prepared, stay calm and hope for the best!

 Be sure to check out our other emergency preparedness articles.